-8.7.4 Translation Transform
+8.8.4 Translation Transform

 The itk::TranslationTransform is probably the simplest yet one of the most useful transformations.
-It maps all points by adding a constant value to their coordinates.
+It maps all Points by adding a Vector to them.
 Vector and covariant vectors remain unchanged under this transformation since they are not associated with a particular position in space.
-Translation is the best transform with which to start a registration method.
+Translation is the best transform to use when starting a registration method.
 Before attempting to solve for rotations or scaling it is important to overlap the anatomical objects in both images as much as possible.
-This is done by resolving the trans-
+This is done by resolving the translational misalignment between the images.
+Translations also have the advantage of being fast to compute and having parameters that are easy to interpret.
+The main characteristics of the translation transform are presented in Table 8.3.